buihoaib/431-project/README.md

 ```
 ------

-* Note that we provided to bash files to run on the cluster:
+* Note that we provided the bash files to run on the cluster:

 submit.sh: contains commands to run bfs-serial, bfs-parallel-queue, bfs-parallel-bag